David Terans: Atlético Mineiro

 On 15 June 2018, Terans joined Brazilian club Atlético Mineiro on a five-year deal.

 Peñarol (loan)

 On 14 January 2020, Terans joined Peñarol on a season-long loan, which was eventually extended for an additional year.

 Athletico Paranaense

 On 22 May 2021, Terans signed a four-year deal with Athletico Paranaense.

 International career

 In August 2021, Terans received his first call-up to the Uruguay national team for 2022 FIFA World Cup qualification matches against Peru, Bolivia and Ecuador.
 He made his debut on 2 September 2021 in a 1–1 draw against Peru.
 On 21 October 2022, he was named in Uruguay's 55-man preliminary squad for the 2022 FIFA World Cup.
+However, he was not included in the final squad, which was announced three weeks later.